ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Covered by WIC

 Please note that multiple people in the same household can be selected and selection should be independent.
-This applied to siblings (e.g., having one child in the household on WIC does not mean a second child is or is not on WIC) or parent/child groups (a mother being on WIC does not mean her infant is or is not on WIC).
+This applies to siblings (e.g., having one child in the household on WIC does not mean a second child is or is not on WIC) or parent/child groups (a mother being on WIC does not mean her infant is or is not on WIC).
 Inclusion is at the simulant level.
 Do not include others in the household on the observer.